richard-moulton/ConceptDriftGenerator/README.md

 This project is a complement to the Massive Online Analysis (MOA) library and aims to provide a categorical data generator which incorporates extended concept drift with given magnitude.
+It has been tested for compatability with MOA 16.04.

 This project is an extension the the ConceptDriftGenerator developed by:
 Webb, Geoffrey I. and Hyde, Roy and Cao, Hong and Nguyen, Hai Long and Petitjean, Francois